junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 (Cas's memory of edge of purgatory+in between dimension -> move to shift quickly between scenes)

 - in between dimension: self-aware the monstrous form, own pieces, upset, worried; see Dean in seance, only an eye, talking
-- purgatory memory: watch Dean from back, thinking to leave behind, but doesn't want to harm his feeling, agree to go, but torn apart; the pain and the knowledge that glad to redeem, the regret
+- ~~purgatory memory: watch Dean from back, thinking to leave behind, but doesn't want to harm his feeling, agree to go, but torn apart; the pain and the knowledge that glad to redeem, the regret~~
 - know Dean's sacrifice plan, angry, sad
-- God!Cas time memory: devastated heaven, vaporized thousands of angels, killed humans, bloodbath; might kill himself (+flashback of Dean's plan, deliberately not mention as one of the "danger" if expelled but not summoned in time) => passing lines, quick
+- ~~God!Cas time memory: devastated heaven, vaporized thousands of angels, killed humans, bloodbath; might kill himself (+flashback of Dean's plan, deliberately not mention as one of the "danger" if expelled but not summoned in time) => passing lines, quick~~
 - ~~mad!Cas time memory: piecing his own mind together, hospital scene; pieces, again~~
-- 620 big divorce moment, Dean's heartbroken eyes about his betrayal; 619 witness Dean with Lisa and leave: want Dean happy
+- ~~620 big divorce moment, Dean's heartbroken eyes about his betrayal; 619 witness Dean with Lisa and leave: want Dean happy~~
 - show how broken he was, how sorry he was, how deep he believe Dean wouldn't forgive him or want him back again, want to be left behind again, need to fix it too

-Cas let Dean use his grace to fix the vessel (Dean: "so this is how it feels like"), all the memories from Cas's POVs, for Dean to help piece him back (this is also the piece back/fix process, though neither knows)
+Cas let Dean use his grace to fix the vessel, all the memories from Cas's POVs, for Dean to help piece him back (this is also the piece back/fix process, though neither knows)

-use half Dean's soul+half Cas's grace to fix the tear, so Dean won't die & Cas's won't be gone/fall (or sacrifice a Meg? or use love to solve it? or Dean actually die once, but Cas resurrect him just quickly enough?) (mass-energy equivalence, the law of physics solves itself? feel fitting) (E=mc^2 + power of soul/grace (a bit soul/grace dance, chain reaction), actually power of love)
+How to fix the tear: mass-energy equivalence, the law of physics solves itself; grace/soul channel together, amplifying/catalyzing the mass-energy conversion, E=mc^2, when the giant body shrinks, the missing matters turn to energy, turn to chain reaction, energies fix the tear

+(but the energy isn't infinite, so actually it's power of love)

 Cas leaves Dean's body, own body remains lifeless for a bit, Dean worries, then Cas back.
 Reunion, hug, "Welcome back.", then solve the tear problem

-danger: Soon, the Earth will draw the Moon and itself off the orbit, then affect solar activity so much that the whole solar system will collapse after, we don't have long.
-Seven minutes, to be exact.

 *"Death is an infinite vessel, so is love."* (Cas knows, but he doesn't believe it's true so doesn't think it's possible) (hinted requited love both ways but don't need to write it out)

+~~use half Dean's soul+half Cas's grace to fix the tear, so Dean won't die & Cas's won't be gone/fall (or sacrifice a Meg? or use love to solve it? or Dean actually die once, but Cas resurrect him just quickly enough?) (mass-energy equivalence, the law of physics solves itself? feel fitting) (E=mc^2 + power of soul/grace (a bit soul/grace dance, chain reaction), actually power of love)~~

 ###### End